mattbierner/khepri/README.md

     f(1, 2, 3, 4); // 4

 ## Let Expression
-The ket expression allow variables to be bound in expressions:
+Let expressions bind variables in a expression:

     // Id Let Expression
     let a = 3 in a;